EDUCBA

 Stocks vs. Index

-In these long or short positions are based on index-based portfolios.
-In this, a contrary view index is taken for increasing the returns.
+These long or short positions are based on index-based portfolios.
+A contrary view index is also useful for increasing returns.

-Market neutral trading is a strategy in which a trader seeks to profits from both increasing and decreasing prices in single or numerous markets.
-These traders who hold a market-neutral position are able to exploit any momentum in the market.
+Market-neutral Trading is a strategy in which a trader seeks to profit from increasing and decreasing prices in single or numerous markets.
+These traders who hold a market-neutral position can exploit any momentum in the market.

-Here is a small table that will give you a snapshot difference between investing and trading for beginners.
+Here is a small table that will give you a snapshot of the difference between investing and trading for beginners.

 Attributes